mariadb-edwardstoever/conn_pool_sim/README.md

 ### Queries Per Minute

-The connection pool simulator will run whatever sql files (scripts) are placed in the SQL directory, chosen at random.
+The connection pool simulator will run whatever sql scripts that are placed in the "SQL" directory, chosen at random.
 Generic scripts that will run on any Mariadb database are provided.
-They should be replaced with your scripts.
-Files should written in text.
-File names must end with ".sql".
+They should be replaced with your sql scripts.

 "QPM" or queries per minute is the number of sql scripts sent to the connection pool per minute.